Discrete calculus: Applications

 In biology, population dynamics starts with reproduction and death rates to model population changes (population modeling).

 In engineering, difference equations are used to plot a course of a spacecraft within zero gravity environments, to model heat transfer, diffusion, and wave propagation.

 The discrete analogue of Green's theorem is applied in an instrument known as a planimeter, which is used to calculate the area of a flat surface on a drawing.
 For example, it can be used to calculate the amount of area taken up by an irregularly shaped flower bed or swimming pool when designing the layout of a piece of property.
 It can be used to efficiently calculate sums of rectangular domains in images, to rapidly extract features and detect object; another algorithm that could be used is the summed area table.

 In the realm of medicine, calculus can be used to find the optimal branching angle of a blood vessel so as to maximize flow.
 From the decay laws for a particular drug's elimination from the body, it is used to derive dosing laws.
 In nuclear medicine, it is used to build models of radiation transport in targeted tumor therapies.

 In economics, calculus allows for the determination of maximal profit by calculating both marginal cost and marginal revenue, as well as modeling of markets.

+In signal processing and machine learning, discrete calculus allows for appropriate definitions of operators (e.g., convolution), level set optimization and other key functions for neural network analysis on graph structures.

 Discrete calculus can be used in conjunction with other mathematical disciplines.
 For example, it can be used in probability theory to determine the probability of a discrete random variable from an assumed density function.